yiisoft/yii2-symfonymailer/README.md

        ],
    ],
    ```
-With this extension, you do not have ability of directly setting timeout for example which with former extension could be set on configuration.
-The reason is, the underlying symfony extension defines its classes as final thereby discouraging inheritance and pushing towards composition.
-To achieve timeout (and other transport configurations), you will need to define factory class. below is a sample example for SMTP transport.
+With this extension, you do not have an ability of directly setting timeout that was possible with Swiftmailer extension.
+The reason is, the underlying Symfony package defines its classes as `final` thereby discouraging inheritance and pushing towards composition.
+To achieve timeout (and other transport configurations), you will need to define factory class.
+Below is an example for SMTP transport.

 ```php
 namespace app\utils; //file is in utils folder of your application